rstemmer/musicdb/README.md

 Some helpful hints:

 * For security reasons, MusicDB only accepts connections from localhost by default.
 Change the [:notebook: WebSocket address configuration](https://rstemmer.github.io/musicdb/build/html/basics/config.html#websocket) to access your music from anywhere.
 * Don't be to specific with the genre tags.
+Define only one tag per genre like *Metal*, *Pop*, *Classic*, …
+* Use sub-genre tags for a more detailed classification.
-Tag albums beforehand and songs only when they are currently playing.
+* Tag albums beforehand and songs only when they are currently playing.
 * Set mood-flags only for the current playing song.
 * Check the [:notebook: Configuration of Randy](https://rstemmer.github.io/musicdb/build/html/basics/config.html#randy) to make sure the random song selection can work with your music collection.
 When you have a small music collection, decrease the blacklist sizes.
+* In the Album-View panel, right click on the album title opens a panel for tagging and defining a color scheme for the album.
+* Right click on a song name inside the Album-View allows detailed tagging and pre"view"ing a song.
+* When defining the Album-View colors, pay attention to good contrast and follow the color scheme of the album cover.

 If there are any problems setting up MusicDB, create an issue.